argilla-io/argilla-python/docs/how_to_guides/record.md

     1. In this case, we are using the `my_dataset` dataset from the Argilla workspace.
 The dataset has a `text` field and a `label` question.

-    2. In this example, we are using the Hugging Face `imdb` dataset and mapping the label values to `positive` and `negative` because that is what our Argilla dataset expects.
+    2. In this example, the Hugging Face dataset matches the Argilla dataset schema.
+If that is not the case, you could use the `.map` of the `datasets` library to prepare the data before adding it to the Argilla dataset.

-    We could also use the `mapping` parameter to specify the data structure in the Hugging Face dataset and the Argilla dataset.
+    Here we use the `mapping` parameter to specify the relationship between the Hugging Face dataset and the Argilla dataset.

     ```python
     dataset.records.log(records=hf_dataset, mapping={"txt": "text", "y": "label"}) # (1)
     ```